 750 g rye flour or wheat

-80 g chopped candied orange peel (Orangeat) (not available in online stores – go to the recipe: How to make Orangeat and Zitronat)
+80 g chopped candied orange peel (orangeat) and/or zitronat - Go to the Recipe: How to make Orangeat and Zitronat)

 peel of 1 organic orange